| EFFICACY

 After 30 days endocrine testing was repeated.
 Serum cortisol before and after

 treatment was compared by paired t-test.
+Polyuria and/or polydipsia,

 present in 11 horses, was reduced in all after treatment.
 Lethargy was present